nextflow-io/nextflow/docs/config.md

 : Enable the automatic creation of batch pools depending on the pipeline resources demand (default: `true`).

 `azure.batch.copyToolInstallMode`
 : Specify where the `azcopy` tool used by Nextflow.
 When `node` is specified it's copied once during the pool creation.
-When `task` is provider, it's installed for each task execution (default: `node`).
+When `task` is provider, it's installed for each task execution.
+Finally when `off` is specified, the `azcopy` tool is not installed (default: `node`).

 `azure.batch.deleteJobsOnCompletion`
 : Delete all jobs when the workflow completes (default: `false`).